simonmichael/hledger/hledger/test/errors/README.md

+hledger error messages are currently quite varied in format.
+Tools like flycheck-hledger parse them and need updating whenever they change ([#1436][]).
+Getting consistent high-quality errors and accurate flycheck region highlighting, not to mention LSP support, for all of our journal errors is a big project, but it's crowd-sourceable and every bit of progress brings immediate practical benefits.

 Here are journals/scripts for reproducing hledger's journal error messages.
 They are named similarly to [hledger check][]'s checks.
 In the CLI, execute them to see the error messages (`./showall`).

 In Emacs with [flycheck-hledger][],